"Good morning class," said Professor Jarvey cheerfully, walking into his sixth year N.E.W.T potions class.

 Several kids moaned.

 "Now don't get all huffy.
 If it were up to me you would be working with your best friends in the whole world.
 In fact I would prefer it.
-But unfortunately some dumb ass in the Ministry thinks that it is a good idea for students to work with people they normally wouldn't work with.
+But the Ministry thinks that it is a good idea for students to work with people they normally wouldn't work with.
 Something about not letting anybody be left out or excluded because they are unpopular.
-So it is my grave duty to spilt you up and make you work with someone else.
+So it is my grave duty to split you up and make you work with someone else.

 "Oh and a Ministry official may drop by to see how it is working out.
 So will you please try and act like your getting along.
 At least while they're here."